Draketown, Georgia: Tallapoosa (Waldrop) coppermine

 The Tallapoosa (Waldrop) copper mine was settled by pioneers before Haralson County was established, from as early as 1857.
 It was located approximately 100 yards north of Coppermine Road, 600 yards east of the Tallapoosa River.
 The land of the mine, and three additional land plots, was bought by Thomas Greer Waldrop for $600.

 "Copper excitement" started when Elijah Brooks was plowing on the western area of Long Leaf.
 As he was plowing, he discovered some bright yellow granular material that burned when set on fire, suggestive of copper.
 Brooks took it for further inspection in Villa Rica; a sample was sent to Tennessee.
 Immediately prospectors and promoters from Tennessee came to Haralson County.
 Work began on the copper mine and by 1874, a 48-foot vertical shaft was sunk by the Tennessee group.

 Shortly after the shaft was in place, the rights to the mine were acquired by the Middle Georgia Mineral Association of Macon.
 Many surrounding land owners leased their mineral rights to the Mineral Association, who explored the land for about 18 months.
 Between 1880 and 1885, the property's mineral rights were held by William Tudor of Boston and Frederick L. Hart of Quebec, Canada.
 The two formed the Tallapoosa Mining Company.

 The Tallapoosa Mining Company built a 235-foot incline to the bottom of the 48-foot shaft previously installed.
 The vein was approximately 150 feet and furnaces were built to extract the copper from the ground.
 15,000 tons of ore were mined from the ground, but only 7,000 tons of ore was ever shipped.
 Most went to the Georgia Chemical Company of Atlanta, who paid $4 a ton.
 The ore was hauled from Draketown to Rockmart, 16 miles away, then shipped by the railroad to Atlanta.
 Copper operations stopped around 1885 but the land was prospected and explored continued around 1900 to 1905.
 In 1916, the Georgia Pyrite Company bought the Waldrop mine and some adjoining lots.
 The total area was around 397 acres.

 From 1916 to 1917, the Arizona and Georgia Development Company leased the property.
-It was interested in the large amount of material that was milled and stored from 1881–1885.
+It was interested in the large amount of material that was milled and stored from 1881 to 1885.
 The material contained about 50 percent copper and around 50,000 pounds was collected and sold.
 Due to difficulties shipping the ore, the Tallapoosa (Waldrop) mine eventually came to a close.